-Other medicines and Levofloxacin Tablets
+Other medicines and Levofloxacin tablets

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-This is because Levofloxacin Tablets can affect the way some other medicines work.
-Also some medicines can affect the way Levofloxacin Tablets work.
+This is because Levofloxacin tablets can affect the way some other medicines work.
+Also some medicines can affect the way Levofloxacin tablets work.

 In particular, tell your doctor if you are taking any of the following medicines.
-This is because it can increase the chance of you getting side effects, when taken with Levofloxacin Tablets:
+This is because it can increase the chance of you getting side effects, when taken with Levofloxacin tablets:

-- Corticosteroids, sometimes called steroids used for inflammation.
-You may be more likely to have inflammation and/or rupture of your tendons. - Warfarin used to thin the blood.
+- Corticosteroids, sometimes called steroids - used for inflammation.
+You may be more likely to have inflammation and/or rupture of your tendons

+- Vitamin K antagonists such as Warfarin used to thin the blood.
 You may be more likely to have a bleed.
-Your doctor may need to take regular blood tests to check how well your blood can clot. - Theophylline used for breathing problems.
-You are more likely to have a fit (seizure) if taken with Levofloxacin Tablets - Non-steroidal anti-inflammatory drugs (NSAIDS) used for pain and inflammation such as aspirin, ibuprofen, fenbufen, ketoprofen and indomethacin.
-You are more likely to have a fit (seizure) if taken with Levofloxacin Tablets - Ciclosporin used after organ transplants.
+Your doctor may need to take regular blood tests to check how well your blood can clot - Theophylline used for breathing problems.
+You are more likely to have a fit (seizure) if taken with Levofloxacin tablets - Non-steroidal anti-inflammatory drugs (NSAIDs) used for pain and inflammation such as aspirin, ibuprofen, fenbufen, ketoprofen and indometacin.
+You are more likely to have a fit (seizure) if taken with Levofloxacin tablets - Ciclosporin used after organ transplants.
 You may be more likely to get the side effects of ciclosporin - Medicines known to affect the way your heart beats.
-This includes medicines used for abnormal heart rhythm (antiarrhythmics such as quinidine, hydroquinidine, disopyramide, sotalol, dofetilide, ibutilide and amiodarone), for depression (tricyclic antidepressants such as amitriptyline and imipramine), for psychiatric disorders (antipsychotics), and for bacterial infections ('macrolide' antibiotics such as erythromycin, azithromycin and clarithromycin) - Probenecid used for gout and cimetidine used for ulcers and heartburn.
-Special care should be taken when taking either of these medicines with Levofloxacin Tablets.
+This includes medicines used for abnormal heart rhythm (antiarrhythmics such as quinidine, hydroquinidine, disopyramide, sotalol, dofetilide, ibutilide and amiodarone), for depression (tricyclic antidepressants such as amitriptyline and imipramine), for psychiatric disorders (antipsychotics), and for bacterial infections ('macrolide' antibiotics such as erythromycin, azithromycin and clarithromycin) - Probenecid (used for gout) or cimetidine (used for ulcers and heartburn).
+Special care should be taken when taking either of these medicines with Levofloxacin tablets.
 If you have kidney problems, your doctor may want to give you a lower dose.

-Do not take Levofloxacin Tablets at the same time as the following medicines.
-This is because it can affect the way Levofloxacin Tablets work:
+Do not take Levofloxacin tablets at the same time as the following medicines.
+This is because it can affect the way Levofloxacin tablets work:

-• Iron tablets (for anemia), zinc supplements, magnesium or aluminum-containing antacids (for acid or heartburn), didanosine, or sucralfate (for stomach ulcers).
+- Iron tablets (for anaemia), zinc supplements, magnesium or aluminium-containing antacids (for acid or heartburn), didanosine, or sucralfate (for stomach ulcers).
 See section 3 "If you are already taking iron tablets, zinc supplements, antacids, didanosine or sucralfate" below.